March 9, 2023

 The Cons of Webflow for SEO

 Webflow does not offer a Yoast plugin.
-That’s because Yoast is a WordPress-specific plugin.
+That’s because Yoast is a WordPress-specific plugin, not a Webflow SEO plugin.
 Webflow is a separate platform and content management system that does not use WordPress as its foundation.

 You can’t edit publish dates on Webflow